When it comes to climate change, I have taken a vow to act on climate rather than fight it.

 “It all comes down to money” is something I hear often.
 Yes, financial sustainability is important.
 However, it isn’t the only variable in the equation.

 Since a large percentage of the population in many countries are urban dwellers, it is important to bring green space to city centers.

 Do you have a favorite tree?
 You know, one that stands out amongst all the rest?
 Perhaps it’s in your backyard, or you pass by it on the way to school or work.

 For over ten years now I’ve been actively engaged in sustainability and environmentally conscious movements.
 A series of moments woke me up, and I became aware that I can make a difference on this planet.

 You don't have to learn any complicated mathematical formulas or use a carbon footprint calculator to determine your carbon footprint.
-This is the down and dirty.
+Here are some stats

 “A nation that destroys its soils destroys itself.”
 This powerful quote stated by Franklin D. Roosevelt accurately sums up the problem with deforestation.
 Known as, “the permanent removal of forests or stand of trees to make land available for other uses”, deforestation has truly crippled the environment and continues to plague ecosystems on a global scale.